-Under the first situation, inflation will appear in the economy because higher rate of income will provide greater purchasing power to the people.
-This will result in the expansion of demand, leading to the emergence of inflation as the productive capacity $(\sigma.a)$ will not cope with the increased level of income or investment.
-The first situation will, therefore create inflation in the economy.
+Under the first situation, long-term inflation would appear in the economy because the higher growth rate of income will provide greater purchasing power to the people and the productive capacity ( $\sigma\alpha$ ) would not be able to cope with the increased level of income.
+The first situation of disequilibrium will, therefore, create inflation in the economy.

-The second situation, under which growth rate of income or investment $\left(\frac{\Delta Y}{Y}or, \frac{\Delta I}{I}\right)$, is lagging behind the productive capacity will result in overproduction.
-Lesser income growth will put a constraint on the purchasing power of the people, thus reducing the level of demand and resulting in overproduction.
+The second situation, under which growth rate of income or investment is lagging behind the productive capacity, will result in over production.
+The reduced growth rate of income will put a constraint on the purchasing power of the people, thereby reducing the level of demand and resulting in over-production.
+This is the situation in which there would be secular stagnation.
+We have thus arrived at the same conclusion of instability of stendy growth which we had derived from the Harrod model.